ChromiaProject/directory-chain/doc/full-network-setup.md

 Ensure that blockchain RIDs for directory chain, system anchoring chain and economy chain are set correctly.

-Ensure that economy chain bridge is added to the "system_bridges" section of the transaction submitter configuration as well as token chain (address can be left empty for token chain).
+Ensure that economy chain bridge is added to the "system_chain_bridges" section of the transaction submitter configuration as well as token chain (address can be left empty for token chain).

 Update economy chain ICMF configuration to listen to transaction submitter topic